 open google calendar

-1. Go to Settings and navigate to Import & Export
+1. Go to Settings and navigate to Import & Export.

-import and export settings
+import and export settings in Google calendar

 1. Upload the ICS file and choose a destination calendar.

-upload the ICS file and choose a destination calendar
+upload the ICS file and choose a destination calendar in Google

 Limitations: